Photos from the REAL Australia

-Thursday Island, the ''capital'' of the Torres Strait Islands
+Thursday Island, the 'capital' of the Torres Strait Islands

 Just off the tip of Cape York, at the far north of Queensland lies Waiben or Thursday Island, in the Torres Strait Islands, and the main town with the same name.
 "T.I." for short is a pleasant little place, home to Torres Strait Islanders, one of the indigenous peoples of Queensland.
 Not Aborigines, these are Melanesian people and related to their neighbours in Papua New Guinea, just to the north, with their own unique culture and languages.